Under the Cherry Moon

 Under the Cherry Moon is a 1986 American romantic musical comedy-drama film directed by Prince in his directorial debut.
-The follow-up to his 1984 film debut Purple Rain, it stars himself along with former The Time member Jerome Benton, Steven Berkoff, Kristin Scott Thomas (in her feature film debut), and Francesca Annis.
+The follow-up to his 1984 film debut Purple Rain, it stars himself along with former The Time member Jerome Benton, Steven Berkoff, Kristin Scott Thomas (in her feature film debut) and Francesca Annis.
 Although the film underperformed both critically and commercially at the time of its release, winning five Golden Raspberry Awards and tying with Howard the Duck for Worst Picture, its associated soundtrack album Parade sold over a million copies and achieved platinum status.
 Since Prince's death in 2016, several contemporary critics have also revisited the film and now consider it a cult classic.

 Plot

 Gigolos Christopher Tracy and his friend Tricky, originally from Miami, reside on the French Riviera.
 Christopher works as a piano player at the Venus de Milo nightclub in Nice and, along with Tricky, spends his days identifying rich women to target in order to gain large amounts of money via marriage.
-Christopher is in an informal relationship with wealthy divorced spinster Mrs. Wellington, while Tricky is romantically involved with their landlady, Katy, who is threatening to evict them unless they pay two months of back rent.
+Christopher is in an informal relationship with wealthy divorcee Mrs. Wellington, while Tricky is romantically involved with their landlady, Katy, who is threatening to evict them unless they pay two months of back rent.

 One day, while reading the front page of the local newspaper, Tricky notices that heiress Mary Sharon is approaching her 21st birthday and will thus inherit a $50 million trust fund established by her father Isaac, a shipping magnate.
 Deciding that Mary will make a suitable target, they both gatecrash the party, held at the Sharon Estate.
 Christopher attracts Mary's attention, but quickly learns that her father has arranged for her to be engaged to Jonathan Donahue, an employee of his, to consolidate the fortunes of two powerful families.
 Despite his and Tricky's multiple attempts to win her affections, Mary rejects Christopher and summons bouncers to eject both of them.
 She visits Christopher the following day at the Venus de Milo and delivers a message from Mrs. Wellington to visit her house later that evening.
 Upon his arrival, he realizes that the arrangement is a setup, as Mrs. Wellington is having an affair with Isaac.

 At an exclusive restaurant, both Christopher and Tricky mock Mary's privileged upbringing and lack of street sensibility.
 Christopher performs "Girls & Boys", but Isaac, alerted to Mary's presence by a maître d', interrupts the song, takes her home and orders his associates, including his bodyguard Lou, to do background checks on the duo.
 Humiliated at her father's overbearing control over her life, Mary vows to become her own woman.
 Both Christopher and Tricky start to genuinely fall in love with Mary, but realize that if they continue to pursue her, her father, who has been tracing them, will punish them severely.
 They attempt to sneak into Mary's bedroom late one night, but accidentally disturb her mother Muriel instead before escaping.